Jadiker/simple-tui/README.md

 # Simple TUI

-A simple Python module for creating text user interfaces that can be really easily used in quick-and-dirty projects to get up and running fast.
+A simple Python module for creating text user interfaces that can be very easily used in projects to get up and running fast.

 ## Overview